epidemian/advent-of-code-2022/README.md

 ### Day 4: Camp Cleanup

 This one was a simple boolean logic puzzle.
-A nice breather before harder things to come for sure :)
+A nice breather before harder things to come for sure.

+Learned that using str::split() and collecting the results into a dynamic Vec and then pattern-matching a full slice of that array into variables is a very convenient way of parsing some of these puzzles :)